gajus/eslint-plugin-flowtype/README.md

 // Message: Expected type annotations to be in ascending order. "k" should be before "l".
 // Message: Expected type annotations to be in ascending order. "x" should be before "z".
 // Message: Expected type annotations to be in ascending order. "a" should be before "c".

+        type FooType = {
+          +c: number,
+          -b: number,
+          a: number,
+        }

+// Message: Expected type annotations to be in ascending order. "b" should be before "c".
+// Message: Expected type annotations to be in ascending order. "a" should be before "b".

+        type FooType = {|
+          +c: number,
+          -b: number,
+          a: number,
+        |}

+// Message: Expected type annotations to be in ascending order. "b" should be before "c".
+// Message: Expected type annotations to be in ascending order. "a" should be before "b".
 ```

 The following patterns are not considered problems: